Mission

-In developing countries around the world, hundreds of millions of people live in rural areas on less than $2 per day.
-This poverty level makes them vulnerable because it forces them to make hard choices between food, health care, and education.
+In developing regions around the world, hundreds of millions of people live in rural areas on less than $2 per day.
+This level of poverty forces communities to make hard choices between food, health care, and education.
 It is the poverty level where an estimated 11 million children die every year.
-Many of these same people are not good fits for traditional microfinance, which tends to be primarily urban, and they are also disconnected from markets for goods which they could produce to be sold elsewhere.
+Many of these communities are not fits for traditional microfinance, which tends to be primarily urban, and significant portions of their land are not suitable for agriculture.

 The proven potential of small-scale forestry carbon projects